pathologyenigma/open-source-novel-testing/README.md

 ## How to contribute
 anyone could have a new pull request with a fix of settings or main plot. also if you wanted to share your story written in the same settings, you can add it to the stores folder by a new pull request, all the text contents in this project should be written in markdown, image or other file contents is allowed

+**the commit message should use the same language with the content you commit.**